 If parental consent is necessary, it’s essential to put careful thought into the consent process; while parents want to ensure the safety of their children, they also don’t want to go through onerous and ongoing checks that make their gatekeeping difficult.
 Finding solutions that protect children, follow the law, and allow parents the control and flexibility that they desire is key to making the online world work for minors.

-For companies providing age-restricted products via online channels, effective identity verification systems are a way to help ensure compliance.
-With electronic identity verification (eIDV), the consumer’s personally identifiable information (PII) data such as name, date of birth and address, is obtained with their consent, and is checked against data sources to see if the information matches – in other words, it is established if the customer is indeed who he says he is.
+For companies providing age-restricted products via online channels, an effective identity verification solution helps ensure compliance.
+With electronic identity verification (eIDV), the consumer’s personally identifiable information (PII) data such as name, address and date of birth is obtained with their consent, and is checked against data sources to see if the information matches – in other words, it is established if the customer is indeed who he says he is.
 Layering various other data points on top of PII adds to the level of trust in that identity.
 This can include email and phone contact data which is confirmable via two-factor authentication.
 The history and meta data of the contact information also provides data points for further analysis.

 Another valuable layer of information is available via ID document verification.
 ID documents are photographed and sent in electronically.
 These photos are then automatically compared to ID document templates to analyze for forgery or alteration.
 The information can also be collected using optical character recognition (OCR) and then run through the IDV process.

 Beyond providing age verification compliance measures, these identity verification processes provide a layer of fraud prevention.
 As online verification is quick and easy for consumers to fulfill, they allow consumers to seamlessly carry on with their transaction without being burdened with additional steps to prove their identity.